Nyandisk/im_bored/README.md

 ## Usage

  - Clone this repository and compile for .NET 8
- - Place assets folder in executable directory (will be added soon)
+ - Place assets folder in executable directory